Jonathan1324/linked-assembly/docs/faq.md

 The project started with a narrow focus to ensure correctness and simplicity.
 x86 32-bit is relatively well-documented, widely supported, and easier to implement than more complex 64-bit modes or newer ISAs like ARM and RISC-V.

 Support for other architectures and formats is planned.
-See [roadmap.md](./roadmap.md).

 ---

 ### ❓ Can I write real programs with this assembler?

 Yes — within limits.
-You can write minimal x86 assembly programs that don’t rely on complex features like labels, sections, or linking with external libraries.
+You can write minimal x86 assembly programs that don’t rely on complex features.

 Currently, you can:
 - Write short functions or snippets.